Libyans slow to vote for new parliament in test for transition

 Turnout was much lower than in July 2012, the first free national vote in more than 40 years.
 Some 1.5 million were registered to vote, compared with 2.8 million in 2012, after rules were tightened.

 Live cameras from Libyan news channels in the main cities showed mostly empty polling stations.
+By 5.30 p.m., more than 400,000 had cast their vote, election officials said.
 Polling stations closed at 7 p.m.

-The election was called last month as a way to strengthen central state authority after renegade army general Khalifa Haftar opened a campaign against Islamists in the east.
+Libyan officials last month announced elections intended to strengthen central state authority after renegade army general Khalifa Haftar opened a campaign against Islamists in the east.

 Some polling stations stayed shut for security reasons in the eastern Islamist hotspot of Derna, Kufra in the southeast where tribes regularly clash, and the main southern city of Sabha, officials said.